-36. Power to refuse applications in particular cases.-
+36. Power to refuse applications in particular cases.

-- (1) If in the case of any application it appears to the registrar- - (a) that the application is frivolous on the ground that it claims as an invention anything obviously contrary to well established natural laws; or - (b) that the use of the invention to which the application relates would be generally expected to encourage offensive or immoral behaviour, he shall refuse the application.
+- (1) If in the case of any application it appears to the registrar- - (a) that the application is frivolous on the ground that it claims as an invention anything obviously contrary to well established natural laws; or - (b) that the use of the invention to which the application relates would be generally expected to encourage offensive or immoral behaviour,he shall refuse the application. - (2) If it appears to the registrar that any invention in respect of which an application for a patent is made might be used in any manner contrary to law, he may refuse the application unless the specification is amended by the addition of such disclaimer in respect of that invention, or such other reference to the illegality thereof, as the registrar may think fit.

-- (2) If it appears to the registrar that any invention in respect of which an application for a patent is made might be used in any manner contrary to law, he may refuse the application unless the specification is amended by the addition of such disclaimer in respect of that invention, or such other reference to the illegality thereof, as the registrar may think fit. - 37.
-Procedure in case of amendment of application or lodging of fresh application.-Where at any time after an application has been lodged at the patent office and before it is accepted, a fresh application is made in the prescribed manner by the same applicant in respect of part of the matter disclosed in the first-mentioned application, the registrar may, on application made to him in the prescribed manner before that application is accepted, direct that such fresh application be ante-dated to a date not earlier that the date on which the first-mentioned application was so lodged.
+37. Procedure in case of amendment of application or lodging of fresh application.

+- (1) Where at any time after an application has been lodged at the patent office and before it is accepted, a fresh application is made in the prescribed manner by the same applicant in respect of part of the matter disclosed in the first-mentioned application, the registrar may, on application made to him in the prescribed manner before that application is accepted, direct that such fresh application be antedated to a date not earlier than the date on which the first-mentioned application was so lodged. - (2) A patent granted on such fresh application shall not be revoked or invalidated on the ground only that the invention claimed in such fresh application is not new having regard to the matter disclosed in the first-mentioned application.